National Disability Employment Awareness Month

 Ideas for Associations and Unions

-Associations and unions have an important role to play in promoting National Disability Employment Awareness Month (NDEAM).
+Associations and unions can play an important role in promoting National Disability Employment Awareness Month (NDEAM).
 The ideas below are just a few ways they can contribute.

 - Feature NDEAM in your magazine or newsletter NDEAM offers timely and fresh content for magazines or newsletters.
 Articles can inform members about NDEAM and its purpose, as well as specific ideas for how members can implement relevant activities within their organization.
 For content ideas, see Ideas for Employers and Employees or simply use one of the NDEAM "drop-in" articles below that can be quickly tailored by inserting your organization's name where prompted.

-- Post an NDEAM Web link An NDEAM link on your Home page informs members and other visitors about information of interest to them while also helping to keep your website dynamic and up to date.
+- Post an NDEAM weblink An NDEAM link on your website informs members and other visitors about information of interest to them while also helping to keep your website dynamic and up to date.
 To create a link, use the NDEAM poster thumbnail image or a simple text headline and link it to an article on your website or directly to the list of ideas for employers and employees.

-- Develop a disability employment webpage NDEAM is a great time to unveil a dedicated disability employment webpage for members listing tools and resources to help them understand related issues and implement steps to foster a disability inclusive workplace.
-Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network (EARN).
+- Develop a disability employment webpage NDEAM is a great time to unveil a dedicated disability employment webpage for members listing tools and resources to help them understand related issues and implement steps to foster a disability-inclusive workplace.
+Two examples of resources to include are the Job Accommodation Network (JAN) and the Employer Assistance and Resource Network on Disability Inclusion (EARN).
 For additional ideas on things to include on such a page, visit the ODEP website.

 - Distribute NDEAM posters In today's world of electronic communication, sending something useful and tangible to members can make an impact and reinforce the value of association membership.
 Associations can use the occasion of NDEAM to send their members a poster to hang in employee break areas or other locations that employees frequent to promote a positive, inclusive message.
 Likewise, unions can send posters to their locals.